UPDATED: APRIL 27, 2023 | 2 MIN READ

 That depends on who was at fault.
 If you file a third-party claim, the other driver’s insurance company should foot the bill for a rental car.
 You may have to front the cost and be reimbursed.
-If you file a claim through your own insurance company, you’ll have to check if your coverage includes rental cars or not.
+If you file a claim through your insurance company, you’ll have to check if your coverage includes rental cars.

 Can I file a car insurance claim without a police report?